-Landscape architecture is a great way to bring beauty to your outdoor space, while also creating a peaceful reprieve for you to take time for yourself and be still.
+Landscape architecture is a great way to bring beauty to your outdoor space.
+The cultivated beauty can help create a peaceful reprieve for you to take time for yourself and be still.
 We’re seeing a rise in outdoor feature design that highlights natural beauty, including water features, swimming pools and rough-cut stonework.
 Along with this, there is a trend toward low-key and rustic accents.

 Along the same lines, there is a push toward blurring the lines between indoor and outdoor spaces.
-This can be achieved by creating workable outdoor spaces for those who have permanently transitioned to working from home, large windows that provide a full view of picturesque windows, outdoor kitchens and entertainment areas, and flower-draped pergolas and gazebos.
+This can be achieved by creating workable outdoor spaces for those who have permanently transitioned to working from home.
+We are seeing a shift toward picturesque landscapes, outdoor kitchens and entertainment areas, and flower-draped pergolas and gazebos.